digitalave/digitalave-old-site.github.io/_posts/2019-12-16-How_To_Setup_Intrusion_Detection_Using_Snort_on_PfSense.md

 **Application detection (AppID)**

-OpenAppID detectors and rules, Snort package enables application detection and filtering.
+OpenAppID detector rules enables application detection and filtering facility to the Snort.

 OpenAppID has an ability to look at the application layer.
 Which is Layer 7.
 Which can look at the applications which running in the system.

 <img src="/images/Snort-pfsense/snort_7_N.jpg" width="100%">

 ##### Rules Update Settings

+Here I'm going to set the update interval into a one day.

 * **Update Interval : 1 Day**

 ##### General Settings

+Set a reasonable time for "Remove Blocked Hours Interval".
+In here I'll set 30mins.

 * **Remove Blocked Hours Interval : 30 Mins**

-If you need to allow access again into blocked hosts automatically.
-If someone did some nasty thing and then the machine will be blocked and, then if again he may needs access to...
+If someone did nasty thing in your network.
+That device will automatically will be blocked by the system.
+Then, Either you need to unblock that device manually or 30mins after it will ublocked automatically.

-Hit "**Save**"
+Now, Hit the "**Save**" button.

 <img src="/images/Snort-pfsense/snort_8_N.jpg" width="100%">

 ### STEP 03: Update Snort Rule Databases

-Now head over to Update tab and hit the "**Update Rules**" button  to download the latest rule package updates.
+Now head over to Update tab and hit the "**Update Rules**" button to download the latest updates.

 **System > Snort > Update Rules**

 It will download all required rules automatically.
+Initially this take a little logner time. wait untill it completed.

 <img src="/images/Snort-pfsense/snort_9.1_N.jpg" width="100%">